-⚠️ Please make sure you use Monosnap v.
+⚠️ Please ensure you use Monosnap v.
 3.6.4 or higher.
 Go to Monosnap’s Preferences > General > About Monosnap.

 Now you need to give permission Monosnap to screen recording.
 Complete these steps: